-- Adult Learning – Graduates attain understanding in the relationship of adult learning to organizational and leadership issues as well as social and cultural issues.
-Focus is on developing the skills needed to enable, lead, assess and plan strategically for adult learning inside and outside of the classroom, in educational settings and in the workplace.
+- Adult Learning – Graduates attain an understanding of the relationship of adult learning to organizational and leadership issues as well as social and cultural issues.
+Focus is on developing the skills needed to enable, lead, assess and plan strategically for adult learning inside and outside of the classroom, in educational settings, and in the workplace.

 As technologies improve and student communities continue to evolve, more and more schools offer EdD programs online.
 Some programs are entirely online while others combine in-person and online education into hybrid programs.

 Schools also offer either synchronous courses, taught in real-time with live engagement with faculty and other students, or asynchronous courses with pre-recorded modules that students can access at their own convenience.

 Online programs were once rumored to offer a diminished level of rigor and quality, but employers and peers recognize that lectures do not need to be delivered in campus buildings to be effective.
 Students can engage just as meaningfully — and sometimes more so — when their coursework is taught online.

 Because most online EdD programs are taught by the same faculty as their in-person counterparts, students picking between online and in-person courses have the freedom of choice based entirely on their own learning styles and preferences.
 While studying online offers significant cost savings, flexibility, and the ability to continue working, many students prefer direct engagement with a learning cohort and one-on-one time with advisors and faculty.
 Different students have different needs, and the decision should be based entirely on what is best for you.

 How Long do Online Courses Take to Complete?